-For partners, awareness has increased, The Pod has grown its membership base through delivering an ongoing arts programme that promoted health and wellbeing via access to locally grown food and sustainable models.
+For partners, awareness has increased.
+The Pod has grown its membership base through delivering an ongoing arts programme that promoted health and wellbeing via access to locally grown food and sustainable models.

-As a result of the Our Wilder Family event, Warwickshire Wildlife Trust has seen an increase in membership inquiries.
+As a result of the Our Wilder Family event, Warwickshire Wildlife Trust has seen an increase in membership enquiries.
 Partners have also been able to see the value of using arts and culture to help promote their own agendas and work towards their own outcomes

 Approach and Findings

 The Green Futures programme was designed and built on the ethos of co-creation.
-‘The Coventry Model’ of programming and production presented opportunities to those who would typically be less likely to engage with culture by putting co-creation front and centre at hyper-local level and on a large scale.
+‘The Coventry Model’ of programming and production presented opportunities to those that would typically be less likely to engage with culture by putting co-creation front and centre at hyper-local level and on a large scale.
 Utilising, equipping, and upskilling existing communities and organisations in the city to create the programme was key to ensuring a sustainable legacy beyond the UK CoC 2021 year.

 Through findings generated by evaluation activities and associated studies, it is clear that there have been positive contributions to the identified outcomes for the Green Futures programme.
 A number of the Green Futures events engaged communities and brought them into the green spaces of the city by animating these with art, performances, and events.
 Some attendees developed a strong depth of engagement with the programme and nature.Evaluation of the Green Futures Programme report, page 13